octobercms/docs/themes-development.md

         ]
     ];

-You are then able to reference the keys using `themes.theme-code::lang.key`.
-In the above example, the full language key you would use to reference the "website_name" localization key would be `themes.acme::lang.options.website_name`.
+You are then able to reference the keys using `theme.theme-code::lang.key`.
+In the above example, the full language key you would use to reference the "website_name" localization key would be `theme.acme::lang.options.website_name`.